EddieEldridge/khsinder-batch-download/README.md

 A script to crawl `http://downloads.khinsider.com/` for game soundtracks and download them.
 Downloads will be placed inside a `/downloads` directory inside the repo.
 Individual directories for each album will be generated automatically off the url name.

-* Supports batch downloading of MP3, FLAC and any other file format

 ## Install
 The only thing you need to install is python3: https://www.python.org/downloads/

 ## How To Use

 ### inputs.txt

-#### Select file format
-`FILE_FORMAT` variable defines the format to use, assuming it's available on the site.
-MP3 by default.

 #### Define inputs
 Update the `inputs.txt` in the repo with a list of links, one link per line.